 Nonprofit hospitals enjoy sizable federal, state and local tax exemptions in exchange for meeting requirements to provide services such as free care for the poor.
 These hospitals also have access to special federal programs, like the 340B drug discount program, in exchange for the expectation that they adhere to their non-profit obligations and use these programs to support vulnerable patients in underserved communities.
 Today, about 50 percent of the hospitals in the United States are nongovernment not-for-profit community hospitals.
-In exchange for their substantial tax savings and goodwill, these hospitals are expected to provide services in the public interest, including free or discounted care and financial assistance to patients who are unable to pay.
+In exchange for their substantiats avaivings and goodwill, these hospitals are expected to provide services in the public interest, including free or discounted care and financial assistance to patients who are unable to pay.

 We commend the Ways and Means Committee for investigating this issue during last month's Oversight Subcommittee hearing on "Tax-Exempt Hospitals and the Community Benefit Standard."
-During this hearing, Oversight Subcommittee Chair David Schweikert noted a report by the Kaiser Family Foundation has found that the value of charity care provided by hospitals varies substantially across facilities ranging from 0.1% of operating costs to 7% or more.
+During this hearing, Oversight Subcommittee Chair David Schweikert noted a report by the Kaiser Family Foundation has found that the value of charity care provided by hore.
 He also noted that some studies show significant deficits in the community benefits provided as compared to the value of some hospitals' tax-exempt status.
 Ways & Means Committee Chair Smith also expressed concerns about 340B hospitals providing sufficient community benefits, including charity care for vulnerable patients, and criticized the multimillion-dollar salaries of non-profit hospital CEOs.
 Several of the hearing witnesses offered recommendations for addressing these issues, such as revising the information included on the Form 990 Schedule H form that hospitals fill out to get a clearer picture of community benefit information.

-Recent public reporting by investigative journalists in the New York Times, 10 the Wall Street Journal, 11 and other prominent outlets demonstrate that many not-for-profit hospitals are not fulfilling their mission to serve America's neediest patients.
-12 To the contrary, these public reports clearly show that some hospitals are going after the most vulnerable patients through financial duress during hospital intake process and abusive collections practices for unpaid medical bills. ^{13,14} These stories are even more remarkable when you consider that compliance with recent transparency rules are abysmal, nearly two years after implementation began.
-15 A majority of hospitals aren't complying with a CMS rule on price transparency, according to a study published in JAMA.
+Recent public reporting by investigative journalists in the New York Times, the Wall Street Journal, and other prominent outlets demonstrate that many not-for-profit hospitals are not fulfilling their mission to serve America's neediest patients.
+To the contrary, these public reports clearly show that some hospitals are going after the most vulnerable patients through financial duress during hospital intake process and abusive collections practices for unpaid medical bills.
+These stories are even more remarkable when you consider that compliance with recent transparency rules are abysmal, nearly two years after implementation began.
+A majority of hospitals aren't complying with a CMS rule on price transparency, according to a study published in JAMA.
 Under the rule, which was finalized in 2019 and took effect in January 2021, hospitals have to publicize their negotiated rates with payers for common services.
 But early data shows that's often not the case.
 The study, conducted by researchers at Harvard Medical School, randomly sampled 100 hospitals, as well as the 100 highest-earning hospitals of 2017.
 Of the randomly selected facilities, 83% were noncompliant with at least one of the rule's requirements.
 The top-earning hospitals were more compliant but not by much, with 75% noncompliant with at least one requirement.
-16 of care.17 These types of mergers can deprive communities of critical care and result in workforce wages reductions,18 even as many hospital executives are seeing massive growth in their income.

-Even as they do not comply with their obligations borne from their not-for-profit status, these hospitals are increasingly taking advantage of mergers and other business decisions that can actually reduce access and drive up costs for all consumers, without verifiable increase in quality
+Even as they do not comply with their obligations borne from their not-for-profit status, these hospitals are increasingly taking advantage of mergers and other business decisions that can actually reduce access and drive up costs for all consumers, without verifiable increase in quality of care.
+These types of mergers can deprive communities of critical care and result in workforce wages reductions, even as many hospital executives are seeing massive growth in their income.